skip to main content

 Who We Serve: Community Supervision & Corrections Departments

 Community supervision and corrections departments (CSCDs) supervise and help rehabilitate offenders who are sentenced to community supervision by local courts.
-The 123 CSCDs in Texas are organized within judicial districts and serving 254 counties.
+The CSCDs in Texas are organized within judicial districts and serve 254 counties.

 Community supervision officers assess each offender's risk/needs using the Texas Risk Assessment System and then use the results to design an appropriate supervision plan.
 The plan includes the conditions stipulated by the courts when the offender is sentenced.